 That’s the first part of the passage where Moses commanded them to worship the Lord in the right place and to bring before the Lord the offerings which the Lord commanded.
 And when they come, they’re to rejoice before him.

 In the second main part of this passage — verses 15 to 28 — Moses makes clear that not every animal they kill has to be offered to the Lord.
 Only sacrificial animals should be brought to the place of worship; animals you intend to eat at home need not be brought to the place of worship.
 And that makes sense, doesn’t it?
 When they’re settled in the land, their homes might be hundreds of miles from the place of worship.
 It might take them days to walk to Shiloh or to Jerusalem.
 So, in these verses, Moses makes clear that only sacrificial animals should be brought before the Lord.
 So, verse 15: slaughter your animals in any of your towns and eat as much of the meat as you want.
-Since this meat is not going to be used for worship, it doesn’t matter whether it’s ceremonially clean or unclean.
-It’s going to be used in an ordinary way for food, and not in a sacred way for worship.
+Since this meat is not going to be used for worship, anyone may eat it: the clean and the unclean.
 Nevertheless, according to verse 16, they were not permitted to eat meat with the blood still in it.
 Furthermore, they were not permitted to eat in their homes whatever belonged to the Lord.
 For instance, a tithe of their produce belonged to the Lord.
 According to verse 18, they were required to bring those offerings before the Lord.